skyzo-sa/skyzo-sa/README.md

 ## About Me

 Certified IT Specialist with extensive experience in network engineering, system administration, and troubleshooting.
 I have a strong background in configuring and managing multi-vendor switches, routers, and firewalls.
-My expertise extends to Linux and Azure cloud administration, where I have successfully optimized systems to enhance performance, network security, and productivity.
+My expertise extends to Linux and Azure cloud administration, where I have successfully optimized systems to enhance performance, network security, and productivity I am deeply passionate about continuous learning and problem-solving, and I have built a solid foundation in various technologies.
+I am enthusiastic about leveraging my skills to drive success and efficiency in IT environments.
+My journey in IT has led me to develop a passion for cloud computing, cybersecurity and network security, and I am now eager to transition into these fields.

 - 🚀 Currently learning skills in **Python (Network Automation), Linux, and DevOps.**
 - 📚  Working towards my **CCNA** certification.